victorcarre6/victorcarre6/README.md

 # Hello there !
-I'm Victor – PhD in Chemistry, specialized in biomass valorization _via_ photochemistry
+I'm Victor – PhD in Organic Chemistry

-Exploring the intersection of chemistry, biology, data science, and machine learning.
+Exploring the intersection of chemistry, data science, and AI models.

-I am building open-source tools for sustainable technologies and help scientists push the boundaries of their researches.
+I design open-source tools that combine scientific rigor and digital innovation.
+From molecular discovery to AI-powered assistants, my goal is to help scientists push the boundaries of their research.

-Open to collaborations on innovative projects.
+I am independant, and always open to collaborations.

 ---

 ## My Interests

-- Molecular discovery with machine learning
+- Machine learning for chemistry and molecular discovery
-- Photocatalysis and light-driven chemical reactions
+- Photochemistry, photocatalysis and light-driven processes
-- Photophysics and energy transfer mechanisms
-- Biostimulants, green chemistry and data-driven insights for sustainable agriculture
+- Biostimulants and sustainable agriculture through data-driven insights
-- Artificial photosynthesis and renewable energy
+- Intelligent assistants and productivity tools for science (LLMs, automation, dashboards)

 ---